OPH404/Garage-management-/README.md

 # Garage-management-
-A garage management system with SQL Database
+A Bike garage management system with SQL Database
+Made with python and SQL lite